cschulzsuper/multitenancy-monolith/README.md

   * /66 Puh.
 A first `docker-compose.yml` is now integrated.
 Too have easy configuration of ports and host, I had to change some things in the configuration.
 There will be more `Docker` stuff, and I also have the feeling, that the configuration will change again. https://github.com/cschulzsuper/multitenancy-monolith/commit/b0f897aebd3b0a44413988e79e54fc2248977caa

 ## Swagger Staging Access
   * /67 It took me a bit, and I'm still amazed that it is actually working.
 I added the groundwork for a sign-in.
 For now, this is located in the Swagger project, and it is only a simple redirect, with credentials from the configuration.
-While implementing this, I also refactored quite a bit in the web service layer.
+While implementing this, I also refactored quite a bit in the web service layer. https://github.com/cschulzsuper/multitenancy-monolith/commit/01c1db9a0bec0d5314d0b2a602d28a13f3482bba
+  * /68 Instead of the sign-in endpoint, I turn the Swagger project into a .NET 8 Blazor SSR.
+The same redirect code, that was previously in the sign-in endpoint is now in a simple sign-in page.
+This temporary code will be removed in the next commit.

 # Backlog